-The Department of Medicine has experienced tremendous growth over the past several decades, under the leadership of Dr. Samuel Proger, Dr. William Schwartz, Dr. Sheldon Wolff and Dr. Jeffrey Gelfand.
-In 1998, Dr. Deeb Salem, a nationally recognized cardiologist was named Physician in Chief of Tufts Medical Center and Tufts University School of Medicine.
+The Department of Medicine has experienced tremendous growth over the past several decades, under the leadership of Dr. Samuel Proger, Dr. William Schwartz, Dr. Sheldon Wolff, Dr. Jeffrey Gelfand, and Dr. Deeb Salem.
+In 2021, Dr. Karen Freund, a nationally recognized leader in health care disparities and women’s health became the chief of the Department of Medicine.

 Clinical Decision Making

 Geographic Medicine and Infectious Diseases

 Pulmonary, Critical Care and Sleep Medicine